-Note: The Applicant is required to obtain consent from Heritage NSW under the National Parks and Wildlife Act 1974 to destroy Aboriginal sites and objects on the site.
-Heritage NSW has issued General Terms of Approval for the sites listed in condition 37.
+Note: The Applicant is required to obtain consent from the OEH under the National Parks and Wildlife Act 1974 to destroy Aboriginal sites and objects on the site.
+The OEH has issued General Terms of Approval for the sites listed in condition 37.